-You can call the ATERPUR direct mode utility from Programmer mode.
-It is the same as using the Clean Error Trap option [XUERTRP CLEAN].
+You can call the ^XTERPUR direct mode utility from Programmer mode.
+It is the same as using the Clean Error Trap [XUERTRP CLEAN] option.

 Several APIs are available for developers to work with error processing.
 These APIs are described below.